MbeleckBerle/MbeleckBerle/README.md

 # Mbeleck Berle
 **`Machine learning Enthusiast`**

-🎓 <h1>A proud Computer Science grad with a knack for turning coffee into code and memes into machine learning models.</h1>
+<h2>🎓 A proud Computer Science grad with a knack for turning coffee into code and memes into machine learning models.</h2>

-🧠 Currently on a quest to teach computers to understand sarcasm...it's going really well.
+<h3>🧠 Currently on a quest to teach computers to understand sarcasm...it's going really well.</h3>

-💻 When I'm not debugging, you can find me procrastinating by contributing to open-source projects or debating whether tabs or spaces are superior (it's tabs, obviously).
+<h4>💻 When I'm not debugging, you can find me procrastinating by contributing to open-source projects or debating whether tabs or spaces are superior (it's tabs, obviously).</h4>

-🔍 Always up for a good nerdy joke or a brainstorming session on how to take over the world with AI.
+<h5>🔍 Always up for a good nerdy joke or a brainstorming session on how to take over the world with AI.</h5>

-🚀 Let's build something awesome together, one line of code and one laugh at a time!
-Connect with me and let's geek out!
+<h6>🚀 Let's build something awesome together, one line of code and one laugh at a time!
+Connect with me and let's geek out!</h6>